cyberrangecz/docs/docs/user-guide/sandbox-agenda/sandbox-agenda-overview.md

 # Overview
 The purpose of the Sandbox Agenda is to create and manage sandbox definitions, pools, instances and resources.
-User with [instructor](../../operation-guide/users-and-groups/roles/#how-the-roles-are-used) is needed to access this agenda.
+User with role [instructor](../../../operation-guide/users-and-groups/roles/#instructor) can access this agenda.
 The sandbox agenda is divided into three parts:

 * **[Sandbox Definition](sandbox-definition.md)** section is used to create Sandbox definitions.